Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Relevance of the dependence

 For the parameter inference with the approximated joint likelihood, a \ac{MCWM} algorithm with likelihood approximation via Algorithm \ref{alg2} with $ N=2000 $ was chosen.
 Resulting estimates were compared with those from the misspecified independent Poisson likelihood over 1000 synthetic datasets.
 500 datasets were simulated using the smaller values of the parameters (left column of Table \ref{t1}) and 500 datasets using the larger values (right column of Table \ref{t1}).
 The only parameters inferred are the transmission parameters $ \beta, \iota $ and $ \pi $, with the severity parameters being fixed at their true, scenario-specific, value.

 In the case of {small dependence}, the results show that the posterior distributions obtained with the misspecified independent likelihood are very similar to the ones obtained with the approximated joint likelihood.
-To measure any discrepancy between the two estimation methods, the pairwise difference (PWD) in variance Var$ (\hat{\alpha}^{m} \mid y^d) $ for $ m \in \{\textsc{joint dep}, \textsc{miss ind}\} $ and $ \alpha $ being one of the parameters, and in the width R${}_{95}(\hat{\alpha}^{m} \mid y^d) $ of the 95\% Credible Intervals (CrIs) was computed as:
+To measure any discrepancy between the two estimation methods, the pairwise difference (PWD) in variance Var$ (\hat{\alpha}^{m} \mid y^d) $ for $ m \in \{\textsc{joint dep}, \textsc{miss ind}\} $ and $ \alpha $ being one of the parameters, and in the width R${}_{95}(\hat{\alpha}^{m} \mid y^d) $ of the 95\% \ac{CrI} was computed as:

+If the assumption of independence between data does not affect the inference, then the variances and \ac{CrI} range would be equal and therefore PWD would be 0.
+If instead the \textsc{miss ind} routine leads to error, we would expect the posterior variability measures to be lower compared to the exact inference obtained by the \textsc{joint dep}, and therefore PWD would be positive.

 These quantities are reported in Figure \ref{f5} (top) which shows an imperceptible difference in the posterior distributions and their precision-summaries between the two models.

 The same analysis is run on the 500 datasets with a {large dependence}, with results reported in Figure \ref{f5} (bottom).